 Thanks to Leadfeeder's Connector tool, you can seamlessly import demographic and firmographic data from other platforms like Facebook and Zendesk to create personalized landing pages.

-Each segment will have different triggers, which is why you should use different landing page copy on them.
-Create multiple pages that tell stories that each segment will relate to for maximum conversion.
+Each segment will have different triggers, so you should use different landing page copy on them.
+Create multiple pages that tell stories each segment will relate to for maximum conversion.

 5. Optimize whenever possible

 Ensure that the page is optimized for SEO.
 Start by including the right keywords throughout the piece.
 This will help your page rank well on search engines.
-Conduct keyword research to identify the right keywords to include throughout the landing page.
+Conduct keyword research to identify the keywords for the landing page.

 Since SEO focuses on the on-page experience of web users, optimizing the page for SEO will improve user experience.
-For instance, ensure that you're using a simple layout to give users an easy time reading through the content.
+For instance, ensure that you're using a simple layout to allow users to read through the content easily.

 6. Keep in mind the user’s mobile experience